Job Market Paper

 The Role of Funding Structures in Special Education Identification and Outcomes

-Special needs education is essential for addressing the unique needs of students with disabilities.
-However, market incentives can disadvantage these students due to the higher costs of providing specialized services.
+Special needs education plays an important role in addressing the unique needs of students with disabilities.
 This paper investigates how funding models shape the provision of special education through two policy changes in British Columbia.
 The first reform eliminated targeted funding for specific special needs categories, creating variation that sheds light on the choice between a reporting-based model, where funding is tied to each identified student, and a census-based model, where funding is based on total district enrollment.
 I find that the removal of funding incentives led to lower identification rates and reduced services for affected students within the public sector.
 The second policy change increased funding for identified special needs students in independent schools to match the levels provided in public schools.
 I analyze how these increased funding incentives impact the sorting of students with disabilities between public and private schools, as well as their educational outcomes.
 This paper sheds light on the critical role that financial incentives play in the provision of education for students with special needs.

 I investigate the impact of a large-scale class size reduction policy in British Columbia, triggered by a 2016 Supreme Court of Canada ruling.
 The ruling mandated school districts to reinstate historical class size limits, initially set decades prior and removed in 2002, and led British Columbia to allocate increased funding to facilitate these changes.
 The policy's implementation provides a natural experiment, where historical variation in class size rules across districts creates plausibly exogenous differences in treatment intensity among schools and districts.
 Using an event study design, I estimate the effects of this policy on student outcomes and examine how the effects differ across schools with varying baseline academic performance and concentrations of disadvantaged students.